ahamanowicz/METAL-Z/README.md

 c) **Comparison with Ed's measurements**: Last bit ofg the notebook shows a comparison between results from my measurements with those done by Ed Jenkins.

+**COG-example.ipnyb**

+Shows how the Curve of Growth code works on the example from Prochaska et al. 2006.
+CoG process requires a model ( a grid of